dominikamann/oekofen-pellematic-compact/README.md

 # Ökofen Pellematic Compact Integration for Home Assistant

 Home Assistant integration `oekofen-pellematic-compact` is designed for Ökofen Pellematic Compact Heaters with enabled TCP/JSON-Interface.
 It communicates locally with the heater.
+This is not an official integration by Ökofen!

 ![grafik](https://user-images.githubusercontent.com/29973737/211399791-75865ef4-72be-4601-9c34-764a5f4198a2.png)